Eminem: 2009–2011: Recovery and Bad Meets Evil reunion

-2012–2014: The Marshall Mathers LP 2
+2012–2016: The Marshall Mathers LP 2, Shady XV and Southpaw

-Eminem announced on May 24, 2012, that he was working on his next album, scheduled for release the following year.
-Without a title or release date, it was included on a number of "Most Anticipated Albums of 2013" lists (including MTV); Complex ranked it sixth and XXL fifth.

-On August 14, "Survival", featuring Liz Rodrigues and produced by DJ Khalil, premiered in the multi-player trailer for the video game Call of Duty: Ghosts.
+On August 14, 2013, "Survival", featuring Liz Rodrigues and produced by DJ Khalil, premiered in the multi-player trailer for the video game Call of Duty: Ghosts.
 According to a press release, the first single from Eminem's eighth album would be released soon.
-During the 2013 MTV Video Music Awards, it was announced that the album would be entitled The Marshall Mathers LP 2 (following The Marshall Mathers LP) and was scheduled for release on November 5.
+During the 2013 MTV Video Music Awards, it was announced that the album would be entitled The Marshall Mathers LP 2.
 Its lead single, "Berzerk", was released on August 25 and debuted at number three on the Billboard Hot 100 chart.
-Three more singles followed: "Survival" (appearing on the Call of Duty: Ghosts trailer), "Rap God" and "The Monster" (with Rihanna).

 The album was released on November 5, by Aftermath Entertainment, Shady Records and Interscope Records.
 Its standard version had 16 tracks and the deluxe version included a second disc with five additional tracks.
 The Marshall Mathers LP 2 was Eminem's seventh album to debut atop the Billboard 200 and had the year's second-largest first-week sales.
 He was the first artist since the Beatles to have four singles in the top 20 of the Billboard Hot 100.
 In the United Kingdom, The Marshall Mathers LP 2 debuted at number one on the UK Albums Chart.
 The first American artist with seven consecutive UK number-one albums, he is tied with the Beatles for second place for the most consecutive chart-topping UK albums.
-The album secured Eminem's position as Canada's best-selling artist and was 2013's best-selling album.
+The album secured Eminem's position as Canada's bestselling artist and was 2013's bestselling album.

-On November 3, Eminem was named the first YouTube Music Awards Artist of the Year, and a week later he received the Global Icon Award at the 2013 MTV EMA Music Awards.
-On June 10, it was announced that Eminem was the first artist to receive two digital diamond certifications – sales and streams of 10 million and above – by the RIAA (for "Not Afraid" and "Love the Way You Lie").
+On November 3, Eminem was named the first YouTube Music Awards Artist of the Year, and a week later he received the Global Icon Award at the 2013 MTV Europe Music Awards.
+On June 10, it was announced that Eminem was the first artist to receive two digital diamond certifications—sales and streams of 10 million and above—by the RIAA (for "Not Afraid" and "Love the Way You Lie").
 On July 11 and 12, Eminem played two concerts in Wembley Stadium.
 At the 57th Grammy Awards, he received Best Rap Album award for The Marshall Mathers LP 2 and Best Rap/Sung Collaboration (with Rihanna) for "The Monster".